kenlimmj/dominatrix/README.md

 Dominatrix requires LaTeX2e to work.
 You should be already on this version if your install is reasonably fresh (e.g. if you didn't pull the computer out of a modern day archeological dig site).

 Dominatrix uses the [KOMA-script](http://www.ctex.org/documents/packages/nonstd/koma-script.pdf) package as a replacement for LaTeX's default `article` class.
 This introduces a number of layout fixes and generally makes everything look better.

+### Parskip
-KOMA-script also removes the need for you to forcibly break every line.
+We've also used KOMA-script to remove the need for you to forcibly break every line.
 In other words:

 ```latex
 Lorem Ipsum Dolor Sit Amet \\